 Numerical Stability Principle: Rounding error is an inevitable consequence of finite precision.
 However, catastrophic cancellation is an algorithmic flaw that can often be avoided by mathematically rearranging the problem.

-Stabilizing Cancellation. \(f(x) = \sqrt{x+1} - \sqrt{x}\) for \(x = 10^8\).
+(Stabilizing Cancellation) \(f(x) = \sqrt{x+1} - \sqrt{x}\) for \(x = 10^8\).

 Stabilize:

-Smaller root of \(x^2 - 10^8 x + 1 = 0\) via quadratic formula.
+Use the result above to identify which root of \(x^2 - 10^8 x + 1 = 0\) is unstable in the quadratic formula, then compute it using \(x_1x_2=c/a\).

 Error Analysis Frameworks